A Southern HIV Clinic's Patients Achieve 90% Viral Suppression

 Living Bridge's F.A.S.T. team has a caseload of 24 high-need patients.
 A physician is on site Monday through Thursday.
 Additional staff members include nurses and case managers as well as data and support staff.
 Offsite dental care and an onsite nutritionist round out the team.

 80% of F.A.S.T. patients have achieved viral suppression and 90% of the clinic's overall PLWH population has achieved viral suppression

 About the Client Acuity Tool

 Numeric values are assigned to social, medical, and financial barriers faced by patients.
 The Living Bridge acuity tool defines three intensity levels for 15 factors.
 Case management and referral plans are determined by the total scores.

 - The paper form was kept to 1 page so that nurse case managers could easily assess patient needs

 - Acuity scale items cover 15 factors or barriers, including housing, finance, social support, and adherence

 - The tool defines 3 acuity levels and appropriate responses for each barrier

-- The acuity tool is built into the clinic's Electronic Medical Records (EMR) system, allowing staff to easily scan patient improvements and challenges encountered over time.
-For example, an uptick in housing needs such as unstable housing conditions can prompt the staff to seek a connection to Housing Opportunities for Persons with AIDS (HOPWA).
-Likewise, progress can be acknowledged and reinforced with patients
+- The acuity tool is built into the clinic's Electronic Medical Records (EMR) system.
+This allows staff to easily scan patient improvements and challenges encountered over time.
+For example, an uptick in housing needs, such as unstable housing conditions, can prompt staff to seek a connection to Housing Opportunities for Persons with AIDS (HOPWA).
+Likewise, progress can be acknowledged and reinforced with patients.